Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 Constraints
 -----------

 The FFT design has large memory requirements for data buffering and twiddle storage.
 Constraints might be necessary to fit a design or to achieve high performance, such as ensuring FFT kernels do not share tiles with other FFT kernels or user kernels.
 To apply constraints, you must know the instance names of the internal graph hierarchy of the FFT.
-See :ref:`FIGURE_FFT_CONSTRAINTS`.
+See :ref:`DSP_FIGURE_FFT_CONSTRAINTS`.

-.. _FIGURE_FFT_CONSTRAINTS:
+.. _DSP_FIGURE_FFT_CONSTRAINTS:

 .. figure:: ./media/X25897.png